 Choose a compelling title.
 Titles should not refer to the target age range or the length of the class.
 The only exception is if you are offering the same lesson plan to different age ranges, in which case the title can distinguish between age ranges like so: "Introduction to Extrasolar Planets (Ages 10-13)."
 Class titles should be in title case.
 For example, "Creative Writing: Traditions," or "Introduction to Extrasolar Planets."
 Titles SHOULD NOT BE IN UPPERCASE, and should use at most one exclamation mark.

 Every listing needs a photo!
 A good photo goes a long way.
 Take the time to choose a photo that reflects the subject of the course and that looks good.
-Your photo should not contain letters or numbers so that your class can be promoted by our marketing services; class images that contain these will not be marketed.
+Photos should be appropriate for young learners, should not create the impression of bias, should have low potential for controversy, and should observe all other aspects of our class content policy.
+Your photo should not contain letters or numbers, so that your class can be promoted by our marketing services; class images that contain these will not be marketed.
 We require you to use images that you own or that are licensed for commercial use.
 Many images online are copyrighted and are not available for reuse.
 Creative Commons makes it easy to find images available for commercial use.
 They can be found at https://ccsearch.creativecommons.org/?lt=commercial.

 The summary should be a single sentence or phrase describing the class.
 Along with the title, this is the main way to interest parents in your class.
 This section should not contain any words in UPPERCASE.

 Outschool's policy is that class age ranges not exceed 5 years.
 We find that students are uncomfortable taking classes with kids who are much younger/older than them, so this promotes a more productive teaching environment.